advntgs/advblog/README.md

 Back in the `_posts` folder, click **Create new file** to create a new post.

-Use the naming format of `2020-01-14-6-reasons-your-values.md` using a date in yearXXXX,monthXX,dayXX format and a slug seperated by hyphens and with the extension `.md`.
+Use the naming format of `2020-01-14-6-reasons-your-values.md` using a date in yearXXXX-monthXX-dayXX format and a slug seperated by hyphens and with the extension `.md`.

 The head of each post should contain the following: